 Step 4: Select the desired assessment.

-There are two ways to leave a comment on a rubric assessment:
+There are three ways to leave a comment on a rubric assessment:

 Selecting the comment bubble on the main grading page allows you to leave a comment on the assessment as a whole.